ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise12/README.md

 Given these requirement, your tasks are:

 1. Fill out the Geometry definition, such that all requirements are fulfilled.
-This includes definition of instance fields (are any needed?), constructors and methods
+This includes definition of instance fields (are any needed?), constructors, and methods
 2. Make some test code that tests your Geometry class.
 That is, you should create a Geometry object, call the various methods, and check the results against manually calculated results
 3. If you have time left, try to extend the class definition with various interesting geometric